 If the project idea fits to the EIC Pre-Accelerator call and differs significantly from the EIC Transition, then it is possible.
 It must be clearly explained in the proposal as any potential double funding for the same activities is strictly forbidden.

-No, there are no restrictions in WIDERA Work Programme 2025 on the number of rejected submissions.
+No, there are no restrictions in the WIDERA Work Programme 2026-2027 on the number of rejected submissions.
 Submissions to the EIC Accelerator call are not taken into account.

 Moreover, applicant must be able to demonstrate sufficient capacity to manage these projects simultaneously, meaning the company must have stable and sufficient resources to successfully implement the projects and contribute its share – 30 % of funding for each of them.